Canadian Organic Growers: Advocating for an Organic Future

 Growing Eastern Ontario Organically (GEO-O), is a three-year, on-the-ground initiative to support farmers to transition to organic agriculture through mentorship, financial incentives, and on-site experiential learning.
 GEO-O provides farmers with in-person, on-site, farmer-to-farmer training.
 GEO-O is a first of its kind experiential learning-centred approach in a specific region.
 It was made possible with funding from Ontario Trillium Foundation and Ontario Ministry of Agriculture, Food and Rural Affairs.

 To date, we have had 57 farms enrolled in the program, representing over 10,000 acres of farmland.
 COG will compare the outcomes of GEO-O to similar efforts across the country in order to bring further benefits to the entire Canadian organic sector.

 Lastly, for more than forty years, COG published a hard copy magazine; however, we have since gone completely paperless.
 The Canadian Organic Grower is now available free, online, in a blog-style format.
 The new version has information for consumers, as well as resources for backyard gardeners and farmers.
 The content includes features on organic businesses, tips for organic farmers, recipes, and news about organic science.
 Check it out!
 A beta version is online here, and we expect to launch the website formally in early 2022.

 We offer something for everyone who has an interest in healthy food and a healthy environment.
-Whether you’re growing herbs in window boxes or planting one thousand acres of wheat, COG has resources to help you learn how to grow food organically.
+Whether you’re growing herbs in window boxes or planting one thousand acres of wheat, Canadian Organic Growers has resources to help you learn how to grow food organically.

 For consumers, COG works to improve production and access to organic food across the country and will soon (through the free online magazine) provide tips on buying, storing, and cooking organic food in season.